CVS Couponing

 2. The 98% Rule

-4. CVS store coupons usually cannot be used on sale or clearance items (According to their new coupon policy).
-Manufacturer coupons are still accepted on clearance items.
+- CVS store coupons usually cannot be used on sale or clearance items (According to their new coupon policy).
+But they will accept Manufacturer coupons on clearance items.

-5. Only one type of CVS store coupon can be used per transaction.
+- They allow only one type of CVS store coupon per transaction.
 For example, if you have a $2 off $10 Pantene purchase CVS store coupon and a $1.00 off 1 Pantene shampoo CVS store coupon, you cannot use these together on a $10 purchase to get a total of $3 off.

 What to do when an ECB Expires?